 Use Descriptive Text

-Instead of generic phrases like “click here,” use descriptive text that gives a clear idea of the link’s destination.
+Instead of generic phrases like “click here,” use link text that describes the page or content readers will find when they follow the link.

 Organize by Sections